xHascox/RoPINN/README.md

 RoPINN: Region Optimized Physics-Informed Neural Networks.
 See [Paper](https://arxiv.org/abs/2405.14369).

-This paper proposes and theoretically studies a new training paradigm of PINNs as **region optimization** and presents [RoPINN](https://arxiv.org/abs/2405.14369) as a parctical algorithm,  which can bring the following benefits:
+This paper proposes and theoretically studies a new training paradigm of PINNs as **region optimization** and presents [RoPINN](https://arxiv.org/abs/2405.14369) as a practical algorithm,  which can bring the following benefits:

-- **Better generalization bound:** Introducing "region" can theoretically decrease the generalization error and provide a general theoretical framework that first reveals the balance between generalization and optimization.
+- **Better generalization bound:** Introducing "region" can theoretically decrease generalization error and provide a general theoretical framework that first reveals the balance between generalization and optimization.
 - **Efficient practical algorithm:** We present RoPINN with a trust region calibration strategy, which can effectively accomplish the region optimization and reduce the gradient estimation error caused by sampling.
 - **Boost extensive backbones:** RoPINN consistently improves various PINN backbones (i.e. PINN, KAN and PINNsFormer) on a wide range of PDEs (19 different tasks) without extra gradient calculation.

 ## Point Optimization vs. Region Optimization

-Unlike the conventional point optimization, our proposed region optimization extends the optimization process of PINNs from isolated points to their continuous neighborhood region.
+Unlike conventional point optimization, our proposed region optimization extends the optimization process of PINNs from isolated points to their continuous neighborhood region.

 <p align="center">
 <img src=".\pic\comparison.png" height = "150" alt="" align=center />